senthilv83/eb1a-ai-it-professional-self-petition/README.md

 **Using the Topmate services below, you can directly map your resume against my real self-petition journey to**

-- ✅ Identify EB1A gaps
+- ✅ Upload your resume and **My self-prepared EB1A petition** to any LLM of your choice to do a Deep Research analysis within minutes
-- ✅ Avoid unnecessary heavy investment of time and money upfront
+- ✅ Quickly identify eligibility gaps, strengths, and potential risk areas before investing significant time and money
-- ✅ Understand the real EB1A process clearly
+- ✅ Understand how EB1A cases are realistically assessed
-- ✅ Plan strategically
+- ✅ Build a focused, strategic petition roadmap to understand approval readiness
-- ✅ Move forward with confidence
+- ✅ Save time, invest wisely in the right services, and move forward with confidence

 ---